Why visit Lisbon, Portugal?

 Also important to mention that Lisbon experienced over tourism & inflation in the last few years.
 I personally would recommend to avoid AirBnb’s & Apartments in Lisbon.
 Much of the anger about tourism in Lisbon is caused by the renting out of apartments to tourists at triple the rate (than would be offered to locals), causing locals to be priced out of their own city.
 Stay at hotels and support local jobs instead.

-3 Days in Lisbon: Lisbon’s must see & do
+3 Days in Lisbon: Things to do in Lisbon

 Breakfast in Lisbon